baileymh/pf1e-content/README.md

 ## Planned Features/Additions

-The following represent some of the planned features I intend to impliment:
+The following represent some of the planned features I intend to implement:

 - [x] Kingdom Building Rules
 - [x] Traps
 - [x] Diseases